calico/impulse/README.md

 impulse models since there are natural constraints on parameter values which should hold (non-negative rates, non-negative times, rise before fall).
 When these constraints are violated, a good fit may occur, but interpretability of timing and effect sizes will be lost.
-The vignette: setting\_priors.Rmd describes how to formulate the priors and can be used to guide the tuning of parameters for other application.
+The vignette *setting\_priors* describes how to formulate the priors and can be used to guide the tuning of parameters for other application.

 ## Installation